 #4 Crane-Based Mini-Load AS/RS

-Mini load systems handle lightweight loads with ease.
-With a single, crane-mounted load handling device dedicated to each extremely dense storage aisle, mini-loads handle loads in cases, totes or trays weighing between 220 and 750 pounds.
-The cranes travel either on rails or wheels with fast acceleration speeds to deliver product to the operator.
+Mini load systems handle loads with ease.
+With a single, crane-mounted load handling device dedicated to each extremely dense rack aisle, mini-loads handle products in cases, totes or trays.
+The cranes travel either on rails or wheels with fast acceleration speeds to deliver product to the operator via a workstation located at the end of the aisle.

-Ideal for slow moving items, mini-loads are capable of delivering 1 load per minute, for throughput rates of 60 to 100 lines per hour.
-If you’ve got 5,000 plus totes to store, this is a great high-density storage solution.
+The rack in a mini-load can provide single or double deep storage.
+The average weight per location is around 100 pounds in a single deep location and 200 pounds in a double deep location.
+Ideal for slow moving items, single deep mini-loads are capable of delivering 1 load per minute, for throughput rates of 60 to 100 lines per hour, while double deep mini-loads can deliver 2 loads at a time to achieve 120 putaways and 120 picks per hour.
+If you’ve got 10,000 plus totes or over 25,000 SKUs to store, this is a great high-density storage solution.

 #5 Vertical Buffer Modules (VBMs)

-The vertical buffer module is a bin handling system designed for smaller applications that can’t cost justify a large, expensive solution.
+The vertical buffer module is a bin handling system designed for smaller applications (under 10,000 totes or 25,000 SKUs) that often can’t cost justify a large, expensive system.
 The VBM consists of an enclosed shelving system with a movable mast running down a center aisle for picking and storage of totes.
 The unit is designed to be able to work ahead of the operator and queue up the next pick for maximum throughput of the system.

 Totes can be delivered to an ergonomic turntable picking station or can be automatically handled via inbound and outbound conveyor.
 The machine can also be configured with a manual station for replenishment of totes during picking operations.
 Picking never needs to be interrupted for replenishment activities.